 • hs[index]: produces a reference to the header at the specified position within the stack; if hs is an l-value, the result is also an l-value.
 The header may be invalid.
-Some implementations may impose the constraint that the index expression evaluates to a compile-time known value.
-A P4 compiler must give an error if an index value that is a compile-time constant is out of range.
+Some implementations may impose the constraint that the index expression must be a compile-time known value.
+A P4 compiler must give an error if an index that is a compile-time known value is out of range.

 Accessing a header stack hs with an index less than 0 or greater than or equal to hs.size results in an undefined value.
-See Section 8.22 for more details.
+See Section 8.25 for more details.

-The index is an expression that must be one of the following types:
+The index is an expression that must be of numeric types (Section 7.4).

-- int an infinite-precision integer (section 7.1.6.5) - bit<W> a W-bit unsigned integer where W >= 1 (section 7.1.6.2) - int<W> a W-bit signed integer where W >= 1 (section 7.1.6.3) - a serializable enum with an underlying type that is bit<W> or int<W> (section 7.2.1). - hs.size: produces a 32-bit unsigned integer that returns the size of the header stack (a compiletime constant). - assignment from a header stack hs into another stack requires the stacks to have the same types and sizes.
+- hs.size: produces a 32-bit unsigned integer that returns the size of the header stack (a local compile-time known value). - assignment from a header stack hs into another stack requires the stacks to have the same types and sizes.
 All components of hs are copied, including its elements and their validity bits, as well as nextIndex.